argo-marketplace/Block-Project/README.md

 4. A score is calculated based on these variables.
 The Census Tracts with the highest scores exhibit those areas in Seattle where the Block Project can focus their outreach efforts and build critical mass.

 ## What's next?
+- Develop a YIMBY Score for Housing Stressed American cities.
-Upon refining the spatial analysis,  we plan to use [lob.com](http://www.lob.com) to programmatically send mailers to households in areas that exhibit strong characteristics towards participating in the Block Project.
+- Upon refining the spatial analysis,  use [lob.com](http://www.lob.com) to programmatically send mailers to households in areas that exhibit strong characteristics towards participating in the Block Project.